 - Cut or file your toenails regularly.

 - Get corns or hard skin treated by a foot expert.

 Stop smoking to protect your feet

 If you have diabetes, it's important to try to stop smoking.
 Smoking impairs the blood circulation, particularly in people with diabetes.
 It can seriously worsen foot and leg problems.

-Seek treatment from your GP or foot specialist if blisters or injuries do not heal quickly.
+Seek treatment from your GP or foot expert if blisters or injuries do not heal quickly.

-You should see your doctor or foot specialist urgently if:
+You should see your doctor or foot expert urgently if: